chnm/datascribe-site/README.md

 - casestudies: illustrative images and full-text pdfs for case studies
 - tutorials: images and additional files for any tutorials
-- lessonplans: images and addditional files for lesson plans
+- lessonplans: images and additional files for lesson plans
 - videos: all screencast files and any other video files